 Sulkin claimed this about his own art. “… (it) deals with the futility of the individual attempting to cope in a technology-driven world spinning out of control.”

 Krista is one of the best still life photographers from the Netherlands.
 She studied in Amsterdam and participated in many group exhibitions.

-Olivia is a professional photographer from the US, specialising in still life photography.
+Olivia is a professional photographer from the US, specializing in still life photography.
 She was focusing on silver prints photographs until a ski accident in 1995.
 Her injured leg didn’t allow her to work in a dark room or a studio.
 So she turned to digital photography.

 Olivia has had more than 100 solo exhibitions in galleries and museums around the world.
-Her husband has Alzheimer’s disease which inspired one of her series.
+Her husband has Alzheimer’s disease, which inspired one of her series.